jdkeke142/HypercraftWorldUpdater/README.md

 This plugin require WorldGuard and FastAsyncWorldEdit to work properly.

 Attention!
-Please make a backup of your world before using this command, I will not be responsible for any damage caused on your map if you do not do this!
+Please make a backup of your world before using this command, I will not be responsible for any damage caused on your world if you do not do this!